HencoSmith/graphql-example-go/README.md

 # Environment Variables
 These are optional, see configuration file for defaults.
+The passwords should set in the environment variables however for this example defaults are provided in the configuration file to make set up easier.
 ```
 POSTGRES_PASSWORD - Database.Password
 POSTGRES_USER - Database.User
 POSTGRES_DB - Database.Name
+JWT_KEY - JWT.Key
 ```

 # Database Setup